SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

-The first of these need
+The first of these examples is  an event which causes state making